structured-query-language/structured-query-language.github.io/query_hash-and-query_parameterized_hash-in-snowflake.md

 # What's eating up your Snowflake Virtual Warehouse?
-Meet Skyline Query
+Using Skyline Query to identify badly written queries.

 Managing Warehouses in Snowflake can be tricky.
 At times you will have badly written queries that are being executed multiple times on a Warehouse.
 This eats up the Warehouse, and other queries get queued up.
 A badly written query that only gets executed once is not the problem, but if it gets executed over and over then it becomes a problem.
 To address this, you need to first identify queries that have a longer execution time and are being executed multiple times.